bahim22/work/Docs2/AplusQues.md

 ## Mobile

-- OLED: structure provides flexibility for curved displays
+- **OLED**: structure provides flexibility for curved displays
   - contain the image producing components and light source in one panel. organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compund producing light consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors and phones.
-- LCD: liquid crystal displays: shines a backlight through liquid crystals, creating the image on the screen
+- **LCD**: liquid crystal displays: shines a backlight through liquid crystals, creating the image on the screen
-- IPS In plan switching, offers the widest viewing angle and the best color reproduction. ideal for vertical mounting and those needing high quality color (graphic/video artists)
+- **IPS** In plan switching, offers the widest viewing angle and the best color reproduction. ideal for vertical mounting and those needing high quality color (graphic/video artists)
-- twisted nematic: TN, oldest LCD tech, limited viewing angles and washed out/blended color reproduction. minimal lag time makes them ideal for gamers and are inexpensive options for office use
+- **twisted nematic**: TN, oldest LCD tech, limited viewing angles and washed out/blended color reproduction. minimal lag time makes them ideal for gamers and are inexpensive options for office use
 - vertical alighnment (VA), offers best contrast ratio of the three technologies and is solid middle ground choice with decent color reproduction w/ slight lag
 - The inverter is located behind the LCD panel and converts DC current into AC current
   - flickering/dim screen may be due to faulty inverter